STAND. COM. REP. NO. 3671

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1727, H.D.
+As affirmed by the record of votes of the members of your Committee on Higher Education that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 2091, H.D.
+1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 2091, H.D.
 1, S.D.
-1, and recommends that it pass Third Reading.
+1, and be referred to your Committee on Judiciary.